WuMenglong/fe-plugins-auditloader/README.md

 # If the response time of a query exceed this threshold, it will be recored in audit table as slow_query.
 qe_slow_log_ms=5000

+# the capacity of audit queue, default is 1000.
+max_queue_size=1000

 # Database of the audit table.
 database=starrocks_audit_db__